openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 * Android Studio might recommend to update the gradle system. **Never update gradle!** This will lead to difficulties!

-* If you see an information on the lower right side of your Android Studio window that Android Gradle Plugin is ready to update click on the text "upgrade" (1).
+* If you see an information on the lower right side of your Android Studio window that Android Gradle Plugin is ready to update click on the text "More" (1).

    ![No gradle update](../images/studioSetup/36_GradleUpdateRequest.png)

-* In the dialog box the select "Don't remind me again for this project" (2).
+* In the dialog box the select "Don't ask for this project" (2).

    ![No gradle update](../images/studioSetup/37_GradleUpdateDeny.png)